-Not to worry, certainly take care of yourself first, and have your resident dean let us know at firstname.lastname@example.org.
-We’ll arrange for you to watch lectures online, attend (or watch) a section online, and attend tutorials online.
+Not to worry, certainly take care of yourself first, and let us know at firstname.lastname@example.org, CCing your resident dean.
+We’ll arrange for you to watch lecture online, attend (or watch) a section online, and attend tutorials online.

 Which languages will I learn?

 Can first years take both CS50 and a Freshman Seminar SAT/UNS?

 Yes.
 Even though first years may not ordinarily enroll in both a Freshman Seminar and another non-letter-graded course in any one term, they may take both CS50 and a Freshman Seminar SAT/UNS.

 Yes, if they would like!
 In Fall 2021, first years composed a plurality of CS50’s student body.
 While students should be mindful of CS50’s workload and should perhaps avoid taking 4 pset-based classes, students shouldn’t shy away (from CS50 or any other introductory course) simply because they’re first years.

 How can I change from SAT/UNS to letter grade?

 How can I check the status of my Grading Basis Change Request?